 Students who are dissatisfied with the grade awarded for a course component or for the course itself should take their grievance to the faculty member involved.
 If the student is not satisfied with the response from the faculty member, they should take their concern to the Department Chairperson.
-Only if they are still not satisfied should they go to the dean of faculty and administration.
-The decision of the dean of faculty and administration in such matters is final.
+Only if they are still not satisfied should they go to the appropriate academic dean.
+The decision of the appropriate academic dean in such matters is final.
 At each level the student should expect to receive an explanation in writing.
 Such grievances must be initiated within six weeks after the final day of class in question and should be documented in writing.